35 Years Ago: Tom Petty Chooses Happiness on ‘Full Moon Fever’

 For much of 1987 and '88, Tom Petty's career seemed to be stuck in a holding pattern, but his work with the Traveling Wilburys signaled a creative and commercial rebound – one that really shifted into high gear with the release of his first solo LP, Full Moon Fever, on April 24, 1989.

-By the time Fever arrived in stores, fans had been waiting for it for months; in fact, it was originally supposed to see release in August 1988, under its original title of Songs from the Garage.
-As Petty explained to In the Studio, the delay was caused by a number of things, including the release of the Wilburys' Vol. 1 in October of that year.
+By the time Full Moon Fever arrived in stores, fans had been waiting for it for months; in fact, it was originally supposed to see release in August 1988, under its original title of Songs from the Garage.
+As Petty explained to In the Studio, the delay was caused by several things, including the release of the Wilburys' Vol. 1 in October of that year.
 "The record companies weren't really pleased with both of them coming out at the same time," recalled Petty, adding that for once, music industry politics improved the end result.
 "I was writing more songs and I thought when the Wilburys got done I'd go back in and finish these other four up and put 'em all together and put 'em out ... it came out much better by waiting, I think."

 Although Full Moon Fever couldn't help but sound a little like a Tom Petty and the Heartbreakers record, Petty helped establish his solo sound by hooking up with producer Jeff Lynne – a fruitful friendship that not only heavily influenced Fever and the Wilburys, but went on to have a major impact on the next Heartbreakers LP, 1991's Into the Great Wide Open.
-And as Petty later recalled, it all started because he decided to go shopping for baseball gloves on Thanksgiving Day of 1987.
+As Petty later recalled, it all started because he decided to go shopping for baseball gloves on Thanksgiving Day of 1987.

 "I wanted to play baseball real bad and the only place open was Thrifty Drugs," Petty told BAM.
 "Now George [Harrison] had given me his [Lynne-produced] Cloud Nine album just before it was released.
 I loved it and I'd been playing it all day before I went to get these mitts.
 So when I get to this light, and there's Jeff, the next car over, it was like...He was going to produce Brian Wilson at the time.
 And he said, 'Do you want to come to the studio with me?'
 I said, 'Nah, I'm going to play baseball.'
 But we agreed to stay in touch and it turned out he lived in my neighborhood, just up the street."